AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 - Nested patterns are checked within the selected arm

-- Runtime does not choose the "most specific" pattern
+- Patterns are not ranked by specificity
+- First matching arm is selected

 .. code:: rust